 Excel may be the most widely used MES in the world, but that doesn’t mean it’s always the best solution for every business.
 Most manufacturing companies are flooded with data.
 Yet when teams need information, it is often hard to find.
 It’s distributed across multiple databases, spreadsheets, accounting and finance systems, MRP and ERP systems — the list goes on.

 MES is a more robust solution over excel to bring valuable real-time business intelligence into the equation.
 However, it’s not a one-size-fits-all proposition, and organizations have much to consider when evaluating if it’s the right time to boot their legacy system.

 Whether you need to make a small change or overhaul your entire system, Flexware Innovation, Inc., can help you identify and objectively select the right technologies for your specific business needs and goals.

-Husband.
-Proud father of four crazy boys.
+Husband, father to four crazy boys, and a new grandpa.
 Music and baseball junkie.
 During the weekends, you’ll find me building and fixing things.
 I love the country.